AJS-development/OpenAgar/README.md

 #### How come features are so limited?
 Actually, there are a lot of features, but none come in the box.
 You must use the plugin command to add them

+#### Can I make a Pull Request?
+Yes, but note that we are very very strict.
+So many pull requests wont be accepted

 ## Another Note
 This game is different and is not Agar.io or Ogar.
 It is similar, but very different.
 We are making a unique game.